 Update PoE Firmware

 If your switch is the PoE model, you need to update the PoE controller firmware.
-If it's a non-PoE model, skip this step.
-Assuming you completed the previous section and the switch now has in-band network access, just do the following:
+If it's a non-PoE model, skip this section.
+Assuming you completed the previous section and the switch now has in-band network access (one of the regular ports are connected), just do the following:

-Note: if you have the small C12 version of this switch, use the
+Note: if you have the small white C12 version of this switch, use the

 icx64xxc12_poeplus_02.03.09.fw file instead.